 Ticks are common parasites affecting dogs and cats in many areas of the world.
 They require blood to complete their development, and acquire this through biting their preferred animal host.
 They have well developed mouth parts that allow strong attachment to the skin for several days, as well as specialised saliva which allows them to feed on blood efficiently.
 The ticks seen on dogs and cats are usually adults.
 However, these adults have developed from immature tick stages that survive in the environment for several seasons/years.
 Types of environment suitable for tick development include forest, grass and moorland vegetation close to wild mammals or birds on which they can feed during their immature stages.
 Dogs and cats most commonly become infested with ticks when they are in walking, working or hunting in these areas.
 Some specialised ticks can develop in kennel environments.
 The risk of dogs and cats being bitten by ticks may vary with the time of year; they appear more at risk during the Spring and Autumn periods but this varies with geographical region and tick species.

-- They can transmit a number of serious potentially fatal diseases especially in pets.
+- They can transmit a number of serious potentially fatal diseases especially in dogs.
 These include babesiosis (piroplasmosis), ehrlichiosis, anaplasmosis, borreliosis, rickettsial infections, and several viral diseases.
-It depends on where pets are in the world as to the importance of each disease.
+It depends on where dogs/cats are in the world as to the importance of each disease.

 - Severe skin reactions may occur around the site of a tick bite in sensitive animals.